Accreditation

 • Participate in an on-site assessment conducted by an independent accrediting agency, approved by the Commission.

-• Takes steps to address shortcomings in cases where the accrediting agency has found actions related to specific NSQHS Standards that have not been met.
+• Takes steps to address shortcomings in cases where the accrediting agency has found requirements have not been met.

-• Routinely conduct self-assessment process to determine if each of the actions in the NSQHS Standards are being met.
+• Routinely conduct self-assessment processes to determine if the requirements in the National Standards are being met.

-When NMHS organisations are assessed for Accreditation and are successful, they receive a certificate or accreditation award from the ACHS that states they have been assessed against the NSQHS Standards.
+When NMHS organisations are assessed for Accreditation and are successful, they receive a certificate or accreditation award from the ACHS that states they have been assessed against the relevant Standards.

 • Public Health – September 2023